Courses

 Film as Visual Art is a study of masterworks of cinematic art with an emphasis on visual aesthetics and cultural influences.
 The class will examine selected International cinematic classics, focusing on the film's director, or 'auteur'.
 The French idea of "camera as stylo" (pen) will be explored through the film director's use of camera angles, composition, editing and lighting will be explored will be deconstructed, in a manner consistent with traditional forms of visual art.
 Also under consideration will be the way that these visual elements stand in dynamic/creative tension with the visual culture of their national origin or context.
 Included in this would be fashion, art, politics and philosophy.
 (3 units; As offered)

 Analysis and oral presentation of literature in a way that is vivid, compelling, and dramatic.
 This class will help the student to perfect skills in dramatic reading, reading of scripture, and finding and preparing literature for oral presentation.
-(3 units; Spring & Online)
+(3 units; Online)

 An intensive study of a particular area of world literature in translation (e.g., Greek drama, or the literature of Existentialism).
 See the instructor for the area currently being studied.
 May be offered as a dual-language topic such as Latin American authors.
 Prerequisite: ENG 123.
 (3 units; As offered & Online)